This contrasts with the command economy, typically regulated by the government.

 As such, citizens are free to run businesses based on available gaps and needs.

-In a free enterprise system, marketers are free to communicate to their chosen marketplace and sell products at the price points they decide are most optimal in order to make sales to continue the operations of the business.
+In a free enterprise system, marketers are free to communicate to their chosen marketplace and sell products at the price points they decide are most optimal in order to make the optimal amount of sales to continue the operations of the business.

 A free enterprise model suggests the government shouldn’t dictate to people what business they should start, what they should sell, and how to run their businesses.